BLOG

 There are areas where human insight remains essential.
 A virtual receptionist for clinics offers customizable permission settings that let administrators decide exactly which functions the AI can perform.
 Here’s how permission settings help:

 • Tiered Access Levels: A robust permission model begins with tiered access levels that clearly define who, or what, can perform specific tasks.
 These levels can be assigned based on job roles, seniority, or task sensitivity.
 Tiering access this way prevents inappropriate automation of tasks that carry legal or clinical consequences.
-It also allows for scalability—junior staff or new AI modules can begin with limited capabilities and gradually earn expanded access as their reliability is proven.
+It also allows for scalability.
+Junior staff or new AI modules can begin with limited capabilities and gradually earn expanded access as their reliability is proven.
 A key benefit of this model is risk containment: errors in low-tier operations may have minimal impact, while high-risk tasks remain under careful human control.

 • Workflow Triggers: Triggers are based on clinical, behavioral, or contextual indicators that suggest a need for manual review.
 If a patient replies to a chatbot with language suggesting distress or confusion, the system can automatically flag the message and notify a care coordinator.
 Similarly, when vital signs submitted via a remote monitoring app fall outside safe ranges, a nurse or physician can be alerted to evaluate and follow up.
 Triggers can also include non-clinical criteria, such as repeated cancellations or insurance anomalies.